Lydia Ko to defend HSBC Women's World Championship title

 Follow topic:

-- Lydia Ko aims to defend her HSBC Women's World Championship title in Singapore in 2026, a feat only achieved by Ko Jin-young.
+- Lydia Ko aims to retain her HSBC Women's World Championship title in Singapore in 2026, a feat achieved only by Ko Jin-young.

-- In 2026, the tournament at Sentosa Golf Club will feature a larger field of 72 players and a US$3 million prize.
+- In 2026, the tournament at Sentosa Golf Club will feature a larger field of 72 players and a US$3 million prize purse.

 - HSBC renewed its sponsorship until 2030, reaffirming dedication to the event and showcasing Singapore as a world-class sports venue.